1832–33 United States House of Representatives elections in Missouri

-Elections to the House of Representatives in Missouri for the 23rd Congress were held August 5, 1832 and August 6, 1833 for two Representatives.
+Elections to the House of Representatives in Missouri for the 23rd Congress were held August 5, 1832 and August 6, 1833, for two Representatives.
 Unusually, rather than a single election for both seats, the second seat was elected a year after the first.

 Background

 In the 22nd Congress, Missouri had been represented by a single Representative elected at-large.
-With reapportionment following the Census of 1830, Missouri's representation increased to 2 representatives.
-Going into the election, Missouri was represented by William H. Ashley (J), who'd been elected in a special election held in 1831.
+With reapportionment following the census of 1830, Missouri's representation increased to 2 representatives.
+Going into the election, Missouri was represented by William H. Ashley (J), who had been elected in a special election held in 1831.